KxSystems/docs/docs/ref/raze.md

 ---
-title: raze – Reference – kdb+ and q documentation
+title: raze joins the items of a list, collapsing one level of nesting | Reference | kdb+ and q documentation
 description: raze is a q keyword that returns the items of a list joined, collapsing one level of nesting.
 author: Stephen Taylor
-keywords: items, join, kdb+, list, q
 ---
 # `raze`